How To Sell on Amazon Handmade

 I’ve always found the regularity of the 2-week payments really helpful for growing my business but it will depend on your cash flow.

 There is no set level of inventory that you need to have to sell on Amazon.
-The amount of inventory you need to have available will depend on the way in which you fulfill your orders.
+The amount of inventory you need to have available will depend on the way in which you fulfil your orders.

 Fulfilled by Merchant (FBM)